eflautt/ga-data-science/lessons/lesson-3/readme.md

 As the standard error of an estimated value generally increases with the size of the estimate, a large standard error may not necessarily result in an unreliable estimate.
 Therefore it is often better to compare the error in relation to the size of the estimate.

 The regression line is the line that minimizes the sum of squared deviations of prediction (also called the sum of squares error).
-The standard error of the estimate is closely related to this quantity and is defined below:
+The standard error of the estimate is closely related to this quantity.

-         σest = sqrt((sum(Y-Y')^2)/N )

-where σest is the standard error of the estimate, Y is an actual score, Y' is a predicted score, and N is the number of pairs of scores.
-The numerator is the sum of squared differences between the actual scores and the predicted scores.

 #### Codealong Part 3
+See the the following concepts in action "Part 3.
+Standard Deviation and Variance" of the lesson-3-codealong-starter-code/lesson-3-codealong-solutions.ipynb

 To calculate the variance and SD in pandas.

 	Methods include: